 In addition to other coverage, Federal-Mogul believes its insurance policies provide for replacement of damaged property, sales value of destroyed inventory, reimbursement for losses due to interruption of business operations and reimbursement of expenditures incurred to restore operations.
 In February and April 2012, Federal-Mogul received \$25 million and \$5 million, respectively, in cash advances from its insurance carrier related to the flooding.
-Federal-Mogul has insurance recoverables of \$0 million and \$21 million recorded as of June 30, 2012 and December 31, 2011, respectively.
+Federal-Mogul has insurance recoverables of \$0 million and \$21 million recorded as of September 30, 2012 and December 31, 2011, respectively, which are included in other assets on our consolidated balance sheets.